oyingidie/fcc-javascript_algorithms_and_data_structures/0x02/README.md

 Build a Telephone Number Validator

-Note that the area code is required.
-Also, if the country code is provided, you must confirm that the country code is 1.
+**Note:** The area code is required.
+If the country code is also provided, you must confirm that it is 1.
 Objective: Build an app that is functionally similar to https://telephone-number-validator.freecodecamp.rocks.